 Young Africa - Namibia

 The youth unemployment rate in Namibia is high and there is a huge need for skills training.
-The Young Africa technical vocational training centre in Okahandja is the greenest of all YA centres, with solar energy, dry plumbing and sustainable buildings.
-At the centre in Okhandja students learn to deal with the day to day challenges they face and are empowered through green skills training in Solar Technology.
+The Young Africa technical vocational training centre in Otjiwarongo is the greenest of all YA centres, with solar energy, dry plumbing and sustainable buildings.
+At the centre in Otjiwarongo students learn to deal with the day to day challenges they face and are empowered through green skills training in Solar Technology.

 Our centre in Namibia has

 - Information Technology Department